swooletw/laravel-hyperf/README.md

 [https://laravel-hyperf.com/docs](https://laravel-hyperf.com/docs)

 Laravel Hyperf provides comprehensive and user-friendly documentation that allows you to quickly get started.
-From this documentation, you can learn how to use various components in Laravel Hyperf and understand the differences between it and Laravel.
+From this documentation, you can learn how to use various components in Laravel Hyperf and understand the differences between this framework and Laravel.

 > Most of the content in this documentation is referenced from the official Laravel documentation.
 We appreciate the Laravel community's contributions.